Thailand is famous for its unique style of bodywork, Thai Massage, which is really a combination of massage and applied or passive yoga stretches.

 How much training does it take to put someone into such a trance state?

-Professional massage training can certainly improve your touching skills greatly.
+Professional Thai Massage training can certainly improve your touching skills greatly.
 However healing touch is not just a skill reserved for professionals.

 Loving touch is a natural ability that we all have.